-'Bold'economic and fiscal policy in Japan becoming a mere facade, Editorial, The Mainichi, 22 June 2019, https://mainichi.jp/english/articles/20190622/p2a/00m/0na/009000c
+'Bold' economic and fiscal policy in Japan becoming a mere facade, Editorial, The Mainichi, 22 June 2019, https://mainichi.jp/english/articles/20190622/p2a/00m/0na/009000c

-Ministerial Bureaucracy Score: 7 The LDP-led government in power since 2012 has worked effectively with the bureaucracy.
+The LDP-led government in power since 2012 has worked effectively with the bureaucracy.
 In 2014, the government introduced a Cabinet Bureau of Personnel Affairs tasked with helping the prime minister make appointment decisions regarding the 600 elite bureaucrats in ministries and other major agencies.
-This significantly expanded the Cabinet Office's involvement in the process and its influence over the ministerial bureaucracy, including the influence of Chief Cabinet Secretary Yoshihide Suga, who has been in office since 2012.
-There are more political appointees in the ministries than before, and since Abe's accession in 2012, the average stay of such appointees has become longer, giving them greater expertise and clout in their ministries.
-In the September 2019 cabinet reshuffle, Abe again reappointed key allies.
+This significantly expanded the Cabinet Office's involvement in the process and its influence over the ministerial bureaucracy.
+There are more political appointees in the ministries than before, and during Abe's long spell in power (2012-2020), the average stay of such appointees became longer, giving them greater expertise and clout in their ministries.
 There are growing concerns that basing the promotion of senior ministry civil servants on political considerations and personal allegiances may diminish their utility in terms of offering neutral expertise.